Sleep Apnea Treatment Methods

 How Do You Treat Sleep Apnea?

-There are two main approaches to treating sleep apnea.
-One involves using a continuous positive airway pressure device, also known as a CPAP mask or device, and the other is lifestyle-based.
+There are three main approaches to treating sleep apnea.
+One involves using a continuous positive airway pressure device, also known as a CPAP mask or device.
+Another involves wearing a device that helps you sleep on your side or abdomen instead of your back.
+Sleep apnea treatment may also include life-style based changes.
 You may get the best treatment results from a combination of these methods.

 What is a CPAP Device?